Skip to main content

 npx wrangler login

-Secrets is a feature of Cloudflare Workers that allows you to store sensitive information like API keys in a secure environment.
+Secrets is a feature of Cloudflare Workers that allows you to store sensitive information like Log Ingestion Tokens in a secure environment.

-You will be prompted to enter the API key.
-Copy and paste the API key and press enter.Configure API Key
+You will be prompted to enter the Log Ingestion Token.
+Copy and paste the token and press enter.Configure Log Ingestion Token

 Deploy the Worker